warren-fisher/nasa-yourspace/README.md

 YourSpace supports lazy loading images so that they do not get loaded until they enter your screen.

-YourSpace is available at [space.warrenfisher.net](space.warrenfisher.net).
+YourSpace is available at [space.warrenfisher.net](https://space.warrenfisher.net).

 ## Features
+- darkmode
 - like, and unlike images
 - hide and unhide images
 - hide and unhide image descriptions
+- the previous 4 settings/states are saved to localStorage so that you can keep state across page refresh
 - lazy load images so they do not get loaded until appearing on the screen
-- load images between START and END days
+- load images between a start and end day

 ## Development
 YourSpace is built with JavaScript, NextJS (a React framework) and Shopify-Polaris reusable components.